 When you know your visitor types, you can start segmenting them to provide them with content that best serves them.

-To create relevant and useful segments, think about your service structure.
+To create relevant and useful visitor segments, think about your service structure.
 Which parts, pages, or actions do you value?
 Does it matter from where the visitor has arrived to your service or which keywords the visitor has used in a search engine?

 The Frosmo Platform segmentation features include various options for defining segmentation rules, for example: